TG20:21 is here

-The NASC’s eagerly-anticipated eGuide scaffolding compliance software update and expansion – TG20:21 – will be launched in March.
+The NASC’s eagerly-anticipated eGuide scaffolding compliance software update and expansion – TG20:21 – is now available.

 Existing users of the TG20:13 eGuide

 TG20 eGuide users are identified by 16-digit serial numbers allocated at the time of purchase.
 Existing users can find their serial number by pressing the information i on the eGuide home screen.

 Existing TG20 serial numbers were uploaded to the NASC ePortal Subscription Management system before the launch.
 Each number was marked as either an NASC member or not an NASC member, and given a free period depending on the original date of purchase.

 One serial number for each NASC full member was set up as a continuous free subscription, the free subscription will last for as long as they remain an NASC member.

 The free periods will start on the date of the launch and will last for 3 months, 9 months or 15 months depending on the user’s original date of purchase.

 Users with TG20:13 serial numbers can follow this link to the new ePortal and use their existing serial number to register a login.
 The name of the business will already be in the system.

 To change the business name, users will need to email email@example.com.
 The registration process will set up a user name, email address, job title and password.
 The process is designed to be quick and easy.

 Users can continue to use their TG20:13 eGuide while they try out the new ePortal version.
 Users will need to purchase a subscription renewal, via the NASC website shop, in order to continue using their serial number when the free period expires.